-Latch Enable (L).
+Flash Latch Enable (LF).
 Latch Enable latches the address bits on its rising edge.
-The address latch is transparent when Latch Enable is at

-V{IL} and it is inhibited when Latch Enable is at V{IH} .
+The address latch is transparent when Latch Enable is at V{IL} and it is inhibited when Latch Enable is at V{IH} .
 Latch Enable can be kept Low (also at board level) when the Latch Enable function is not required or supported.

-Clock (K).
-The clock input synchronizes the memory to the microcontroller during synchronous read operations; the address is latched on a Clock edge (rising or falling, according to the configuration settings) when Latch Enable is at $V{\rm IL}$.
+Flash Clock (KF).
+The clock input synchronizes the Flash memory to the microcontroller during synchronous read operations; the address is latched on a Clock edge (rising or falling, according to the configuration settings) when Latch Enable is at V{IL} .
 Clock is don't care during asynchronous read and in write operations.

-Wait (WAIT).
-Wait is an output signal used during synchronous read to indicate whether the data on the output bus are valid.
-This output is high impedance when Chip Enable is at V{IH} or Reset is at V{IL} .
+Flash Wait (WAITF).
+Wait is a Flash output signal used during synchronous read to indicate whether the data on the output bus are valid.
+This output is high impedance when Flash Chip Enable is at V{IL} or Flash Reset is at V{IL} .
 It can be configured to be active during the wait cycle or one clock cycle in advance.
-The WAIT signal is not gated by Output Enable.
+The WAITF signal is not gated by Output Enable.